 which openly advertise to the public and which do not provide board, or who live in

 a hotel.
-Also, those who rent only rooms in private residences will be considered
+Also, those who rent only rooms in private residences are considered living

-living alone provided they do not use the residential kitchen facilities for preparing
+alone provided they do not use the residential kitchen facilities for preparing meals;

-Living with his/her eligible spouse and ineligible child/children 2 none of whom (children) receive public income maintenance payments;3 or
+Living with their eligible spouse and ineligible child or children 2 none of whom (children) receive public income maintenance payments;3 or

-Living only with his/her ineligible spouse and/or his/her ineligible child/children,
+Living only with their ineligible spouse or their ineligible child or children, none

-NOTE: For purposes of 1.a. through 1.d., foster children placed with anyone other than
+NOTE: For purposes of 1 through 4, foster children placed with anyone other than their

 An individual who is in Federal living arrangement C is in State living arrangement

-A if none of the other people with whom he/she is living receive public income maintenance
+A if none of the other people with whom they are living receive public income maintenance

 An individual who is in Federal living arrangement A or C and who does not meet the

-least two-thirds of the household expenses.
-In making a determination as to whether
+pay at least two-thirds of the household expenses.
+In making a determination as to

-the individual pays two-thirds or more of the expenses, use the method defined in
+whether the individual pays two-thirds or more of the expenses, use the method defined

 spouse's income (except any assistance based upon need) may be used to determine if